Byclosure/phonegap-maven-plugin/README.md

 You need to have phonegap installed in your computer to use this plugin and your project must generate html.

-This plugin can be use with:
+This plugin can be used with:
 * http://www.gwtproject.org
 * http://www.m-gwt.com
 * http://jbake.org